-Can You Sue if You were Hit by a Drunk Trucker in Pennsylvania?
+Filing a Lawsuit if You Were Hit by a Drunk Truck Driver in Pennsylvania

 Commercial truck drivers are responsible for directing around 40 tons of machine and cargo at highway speeds.
 When they are on the job, driving a truck, there is no excuse for intoxicated driving.
 Federal regulations, state DUI/DWI laws, and trucking company policies often help guarantee that drivers will stay sober on the road.
 If you were hit by a drunk truck driver, these laws and regulations may help you prove your case against them and get compensation for your injuries.